dbrckovi/keypra/README.md

 # keypra
-Typing practice program (customized for my screen and scaling)
+Typing practice game (customized for my screen and scaling)